coralproject/shelf/README.md

 _Be careful not to commit any database passwords back to the repo!!_

 #### Run the web server

 1) To run the web server, build and run /app/xenia:

 ```
+// This only need to be done once per terminal window:
+source $GOPATH/src/github.com/coralproject/xenia/config/[thefile].cfg

 cd $GOPATH/src/github.com/coralproject/xenia/app/xenia
 go build
 ./xenia